Fix: “Can’t connect to your DHCP server” Error in Xbox

 Saving the network connection addresses

-6. Now go back to your Xbox console and reconnect it to the internet connection that you’ve used on your computer.
+6. Now, go back to your Xbox console and reconnect it to the internet connection that you have used on your computer.

 7. Go back to the Network settings and access the Advanced settings.